-Each year more than 30 diesel and oil spills are reported around the Northland coastline.
+Each year many diesel and oil spills are reported around the Northland coastline.
 Most are quite small, but they can still pollute our coastline and kill birds, fish and shellfish.

 Any spills of fuel or oil from your boat should be cleaned up with special sorbent material, which can be bought from boat chandlers and marine suppliers.
 A small pad soaks up a large amount of oil, and can be reused.
 Any oil should be disposed of by a specialist waste management company or at a waste oil reception facility at your marina.

 - Check the engine for leaks - fuel or oil, and clean up any fuel or oil in the bilge

 - Never mix detergent with oily bilge water before pumping because most detergents are also contaminants